 Held-to-maturity investments are non-derivative financial assets with fixed or determinable payments and fixed maturities that the Bank's management has the positive intention and ability to hold to maturity.
-If the Bank were to sell other than an insignificant amount of held-to-maturity assets, the entire category would be reclassified as available for sale.
+If the Bank were to sell other than an insignificant amount of held-to-maturity assets, the entire category would be reclassified as available for sale unless in the necessary cases.

-(d) Available-for-sale financial investments
+(d) Available-for-sale financial assets